infoqualitylab/computable-bibliography/Data_Input_Modules/README.md

 ### PubMed to DOI
 This module retreived DOIs from a provided PMID using PubMeds eUtils API.

-### RIS and BibTex Conversion
+### RIS and BibTeX Conversion
-These modules convert RIS and BibTex modules to Pandas dataframes.
+These modules convert RIS and BibTeX modules to Pandas dataframes.

 ### Raw Text Parsing
 This module fetches DOIs for a given formatted citation using Crossref's API.